shirk3y/pproxy/docs/run.rst

    $ wsgi-proxy -p 8080

-You can change the server implementation using ``--server`` option.
+You can change the server implementation using :option:`--server
+<wsgi-proxy --server>` option.
 Default is ``waitress``.

 .. sourcecode:: console